juliakernel/MIYORA/README.md

 </p>

-The various features of Amica mainly use and support the following technologies:
+The various features of MIYORA mainly use and support the following technologies:

-> To see tutorials on configuring any of these with Amica please visit the [official Amica documentation](https://docs.heyamica.com/).
+> To see tutorials on configuring any of these with MIYORA please visit the [official MIYORA documentation](https://docs.heyMIYORA.com/).

 - 3D Rendering
   - [three.js](https://threejs.org/)